andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This is code for running a neonatal seizure detection algorithm using a deep learning convnet.
+This respository contains code for a deep learnning neonatal seizure detection algorithm using EEG signals as input.
+It is based on the published paper -link.
-EEG signal and annotation files are given from the Helsinki publicly available dataset.
+Details of how the algorithm can be run are given below using the publicly available Helsinki EEG dataset.

 ---